zolrath/wemux/README.md

 ### Display Message
-  If you'd rather display users on command via a tmux message, similar to the user attachment/detachment messages, by editing your `~/tmux.conf` file.
-  Pick whatever key you'd like to bind it to.
+  If you'd rather display users on command via a tmux message, similar to the user attachment/detachment messages, you can do so by editing your `~/tmux.conf` file.
+Pick whatever key you'd like to bind the displaying the message to.
 Using t as an example:

     unbind t
     bind t run-shell 'wemux display_users'